 The difficulties we experienced in Fiji we had not encountered in India.
 We all put up with it, there were only two alternatives: work or a thrashing.
 I too was once hit by a sardar and thereafter I learnt my lesson.
 My wife was also kicked by one.
 My wife was weeding grass but she missed a patch.
 The sardar drew her attention to it and she said that she would do that part later and the sardar immediately kicked her.
 My wife fell down.

-I really feel bad about this incident.
-I would have killed the man for doing such a thing but we were in a hopeless and a helpless state in this place hence I could do nothing.
-We became fed up with onesardar and chopped off his hand.
+I feel bad about this incident.
+I would have killed the man for doing such a thing, but we were in a hopeless and helpless state in this place; hence, I could do nothing.
+We became fed up with one sardar and chopped off his hand.

-After work we used to sit down together and discuss how we , had got to this place where we were being beaten up.
+After work, we used to sit down together and discuss how we had got to this place where we were being beaten up.
 We thought we were suffering because of our fate.
-Despite our different religions we used to all get together. sit together, eat together, yet nonetheless each practised his own religion.
+Despite our different religions we used to all get together.
+Sit together and eat together, yet nonetheless, each practised his own religion.
 We used to fast in those days but my word, we suffered a great deal in our efforts to keep our fast.
 But at prayer time we still had to work.
 During our festivals some¬times we got leave so we came and said our prayers, at other times we did not, so we did not say our prayers.